edsonayllon/definitions-collection/README.md

-bidirectional | Two way, usually in opposite directions. learning | The result of a process reached when behavior has changed. permanence | Quality of lasting forever, or a very long time
+bidirectional | Two way, usually in opposite directions. learning | The result of a process reached when behavior has changed. permanence | Quality of lasting forever, or a very long time psychographic | Mental traits and behaviors characterstic of some population or group, similar to demographics.